HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

 ```

 !!! note
     enableCleanUpOrRenditionVersionHeartBeats is `false` by default.
-To enable all four heartbearts (validationHeartBeat, renditionOrVersionHeartbeat, cleanUpHeartBeat, orphanDataAndFileCleanupHeartBeat) user can set it to `true`.
+To enable all four heartbearts (validationHeartBeat, renditionOrVersionHeartbeat, cleanUpHeartBeat, orphanDataAndFileCleanupHeartBeat), set enableCleanUpOrRenditionVersionHeartBeats to `true`.